Infinite presentability of groups and condensation: Independent families and presentations

-Suppose (\ref{aa1}) and let us prove (\ref{aa3}).
-We first claim that $A$ has a quotient that is torsion and not minimax.
+We continue with implication \eqref{aaq} $\Rightarrow$ \eqref{aa1}.
+Suppose $A$ is an abelian group so that the poset $(\mathcal{N}(A),\subset)$ contains an infinite, linearly and densely ordered subset.
+Then $A$ does not satisfy the descending chain condition and neither does a quotient group $A/B$ of $A$ modulo a finitely generated subgroup $B$.
+So $A$ is not minimax.

+We are left with proving that (\ref{aa1}) implies (\ref{aa3}).
+We first claim that $A$ has a quotient that is torsion and not minimax, hence not artinian.
 Indeed, let $(e_i)_{i\in I}$ be a maximal $\Z$-free family in $A$, generating a free abelian group $B$.
-Then $A/2B$ is torsion and is not minimax: indeed if $I$ is finite, $2B$ is minimax but not $A$, and since minimax is stable under taking extensions, $A/2B$ cannot be minimax; if $I$ is infinite, $A/2B$ admits $B/2B\simeq(\Z/2\Z)^{(I)}$ as a subgroup so is not minimax.
+Then $A/2B$ is torsion and is not minimax: indeed if $I$ is finite, $2B$ is minimax. but not $A$, and so $A/2B$ is not minimax (the property of being minimax is closed under extensions); if $I$ is infinite, $A/2B$ admits $B/2B\simeq(\Z/2\Z)^{(I)}$ as a subgroup so is not minimax.

-Thus we can, replacing $A$ by this quotient, suppose that $A$ is torsion.
-If $A$ admits $p$-torsion for infinitely many $p$'s, then it is itself an infinite direct sum (of its $p$-components) and we are done.
-Otherwise, $A$ has $p$-torsion for finitely many $p$'s only, so taking another quotient, we can suppose that $A$ is a $p$-group for some prime $p$.
+Replacing, if need be, $A$ by the quotient $A/2B$, we can thus assume that $A$ is torsion.
+If $A$ admits $p$-torsion for infinitely many $p$'s, it is itself an infinite direct sum (of its $p$-primary components) and we are done.
+If, on the other hand, $A$ has $p$-torsion for only finitely many primes $p$, one of the $p$-primary component will not be minimax; by replacing $A$ by this $p$-primary component, we can suppose that $A$ is a $p$-group for some prime $p$.

 If $A/pA$ is infinite, it an infinite direct sum of copies of $\Z/p\Z$ and we are done.
-Otherwise, let $F$ be the subgroup generated by a transversal of $pA$ in $A$; $F$ is finite and $A/F$ is divisible and non-minimax, hence isomorphic to $\Z(p^\infty)^{(I)}$ for some infinite $I$.
+Otherwise, let $F$ be the subgroup generated by a transversal of $pA$ in $A$; $F$ is finite and $A/F$ is divisible and non-minimax, hence isomorphic to $\Z(p^\infty)^{(I)}$ for some infinite $I$. \end{proof}